Demonstration and Evaluation of Community College Interventions for Youth and Young Adults with Disabilities

 Social Dynamics is part of the Westat team awarded a contract with the U.S. DOL’s Chief Evaluation Office to conduct a study of short-time compensation (STC) programs as described in the Middle Class Tax Relief and Jobs Creation Act of 2012.
 This impact study includes a cost analysis and cross-site implementation analysis.
 The impact study will focus on demonstration innovations targeted at increasing employer participation in STC.
 Social Dynamics is leading the implementation analysis, which will address fidelity to program requirements and barriers and facilitators to implementation.
 The Westat team also includes the W.E.
 Upjohn Institute for Employment Research (Dr. Susan Houseman).

-Evaluating and Documenting the Results of Employment First Efforts at the State and National Level: Assessing the Office of Disability Employment Policy's Employment First State Leadership Mentoring Program
+Evaluating and Documenting the Results of Employment First Efforts at the State and National Level: Assessing the Office of Disability Employment Policy’s Employment First State Leadership Mentoring Program.
+Social Dynamics and its partners help design and maintain the comprehensive disability employment database website DRIVE, which provides regularly updated state and national outcome data and policy changes.

 In the second year of this contract, Social Dynamics and our partners the Altarum Institute and the Institute for Community Inclusion (ICI) are working on an ODEP-sponsored task order that involves evaluation activities to: (a) document the continued evolution of EF initiatives across the nation; (b) summarize activities of the EFLSMP initiative and assess the impact of this initiative on state and national EF efforts; (c) create a national repository of resources related to improved integrated employment and socioeconomic advancement outcomes of individuals with significant disabilities; (d) share the information and data with Federal partners to advance national disability employment policy and systems-change investments; and (e) use the results of previous EFLSMP evaluations to inform technical assistance to the core states in following years.